Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 #  Securing Local and Remote Access with Console Authentication, SSH, and ACLs

-In this project I will be using Cisco Packet Tracer to show how to implement console port security and secure remote access for Switches/Routers I pre-configured in order mimick a small enterprise network.
-Documentation for all configurations are included above.
+In this project I use Cisco Packet Tracer to show how to implement console port security and secure remote access (SSH + ACLs) on switches and routers, simulating enterprise networks.
+The goal is to prevent unauthorized access while ensuring secure device management.
+Full Configurations of the devices are included in the folder above.

+Keep in mind that some steps from the front page are GIFs and not images that you can watch by clicking on the play button.
+GIFs, Videos, and Screenshots are included for everything.

-If you want a more realistic environment without real physical equipment and less limitations then you can use GNS3 or Eve-NG with VMware Workstation Pro, however due to the simplicity of this project, and those other applications requiring more resources/setup while being prone to crashes I choose Cisco Packet Tracer.
+NOTE: A more realistic environment without real physical equipment would be GNS3 or Eve-NG with VMware Workstation Pro which uses real Cisco IOS images, however due to the simplicity of this project, and those other applications requiring more resources/setup while being prone to crashes I choose Packet Tracer.

 <img width="1015" height="556" alt="README1" src="https://github.com/user-attachments/assets/b68ce077-b49d-433b-bd6a-33947d529cad" />